This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-Wanna convert your shiny lipstick into a matt one?
-Apply a coat of lipstick, get your fingers dipped in cornstarch powder and apply a light coat on the lipstick by tapping gently, until it disappears.repeat again for a long-lasting finish.
+Wanna convert your shiny lipstick into a matte one?
+Apply a coat of lipstick, get your fingers dipped in cornstarch powder, and apply a light coat on the lipstick by tapping gently, until it disappears.
+Repeat for a long-lasting finish.

 To remove dirt from your dog’s body, apply some cornstarch on its fur and rub it using a brush.

-With usage, the shoes start stinking due to sweat, moisture and the accumulating dirt.
-There are antiperspirants and deodorizers available in the market for this purpose, but you can also use cornstarch for this purpose which will cost very less.
+With usage, the shoes start stinking due to sweat, moisture, and accumulating dirt.
+There are antiperspirants and deodorizers available in the market for this purpose, but you can also use cornstarch for this purpose which will cost very little.

 Sprinkle cornstarch in the interior of shoes such that it forms a coat and leave it overnight.
 You will notice that the smell has vanished away.
-The shoes will feel fresher.
+The shoes will feel fresher too.
 Dust off the excess cornstarch before using them.

-Applying cornstarch paste to a bug bite keeps the area clean, reduces and provides relief from itchiness.
+Applying cornstarch paste to a bug bite keeps the area clean and reduces and provides relief from itchiness.
 Mix cold water with cornstarch to make a thick cornstarch paste.

 16. Kill Cockroaches